LeKhoa745/SS2-Final-Project-Recipe-Finder-And-Collection-Manager/README.md

 # SS2-Final-Project-Recipe-Finder-And-Collection-Manager
-# Overview:

-Recipe Finder & Collection Manager is a web application that helps users discover recipes, organize their favorite dishes, and plan meals for the week.
-Users can search recipes by name or ingredients, save favorites, create a weekly meal plan, and automatically generate a shopping list.
-The app also provides a culinary news feed.

-# Features:

-Google OAuth2 user authentication

-Recipe search by name or ingredients

-Detailed recipe information and nutrition data

-Personal wishlist for saved recipes

-Weekly meal planner

-Automatic shopping list generation

-Culinary news feed

-Admin dashboard for user management

-# Technologies

-Frontend: ReactJS, Tailwind CSS

-Backend: Node.js, Express.js, JWT

-Database: MySQL

-# APIs:

-Spoonacular API (recipes)

-NewsAPI (culinary news)

-Google OAuth2 (authentication)

-# Team:

-Le Duc Minh Khoa: Frontend

-Do Hoang Khoi: Database

-Nguyen Duc Ban: Backend

-# Project Status:

-Week 1: Project description is completed.
+## Overview

+Recipe Finder & Collection Manager is a web application designed to help users discover recipes, organize their favorite dishes, and plan meals more efficiently.

+Many people often have ingredients at home but do not know what to cook.
+Our application aims to solve this problem by allowing users to search for recipes using dish names or ingredients they already have.
+Users can also save recipes, plan weekly meals, and generate shopping lists automatically.

+This project is currently in the early development stage, and the first phase focuses on planning the system and preparing the development environment.

+## Main Features

+The application will include the following features:

+* **Recipe Search:** Search recipes by name or ingredients.
+* **Recipe Details:** View ingredients, instructions, and nutrition information.
+* **Wishlist:** Save favorite recipes for future use.
+* **Meal Planner:** Plan meals for each day of the week.
+* **Shopping List:** Automatically generate a list of ingredients from planned meals.
+* **Culinary News:** Display food-related news and trends.

+## Technologies

+The project will use the following technologies:

+**Frontend**

+* ReactJS
+* Tailwind CSS

+**Backend**

+* Node.js
+* Express.js
+* JWT authentication

+**Database**

+* MySQL

+**APIs**

+* Spoonacular API (recipe data)
+* NewsAPI (culinary news)
+* Google OAuth2 (user authentication)

+## Current Progress

+During the first week, the team has:

+* Defined the project idea and main features
+* Written the project description
+* Created the GitHub repository

+Further development will begin in the following weeks.

+## Team

+- Le Duc Minh Khoa: Frontend
+- Do Hoang Khoi: Database
+- Nguyen Duc Ban: Backend